kubernetes-sigs/cloud-provider-equinix-metal/README.md

 This has the following effect:

-* the annotation prevents metallb from trying to manage it
+* the annotation prevents metallb from trying to manage the IP
+* the name prevents CCM from passing it to the loadbalancer provider address mapping, thus preventing any of them from managing it
 * the `spec.loadBalancerIP` and `status.loadBalancer.ingress[0].ip` cause kube-proxy to set up routes on all of the nodes
 * the endpoints cause the traffic to be routed to the control plane nodes